What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there “best vegetarian protein sources?”

 Whole grains can also help lower cholesterol and control blood glucose.

 Think outside of the box when it comes to grains, beyond the normal brown rice and whole grain bread.
-There’s also farro, barley, couscous, spelt, freekah, millet, and sorghum.
+There’s also farro, quinoa, barley, couscous, spelt, freekah, millet, and sorghum.

 Some out of the box recipe ideas: